Shopping Cart

 Slide for sight

 Often, we have to put ourselves in other people’s shoes to know what something feels like.
+Here is a sliding visual that shows you what a person with glaucoma sees as peripheral vision decreases and blind spots develop:

 Book an eye test!